Family Educational Rights And Privacy Act

-FERPA stands for "Family Educational Rights and Privacy Act" of 1974, as amended.
-It is commonly known as FERPA, the privacy act or the Buckley amendment.
+FERPA stands for the "Family Educational Rights and Privacy Act" of 1974, as amended.
+It is commonly known as FERPA, the privacy act, or the Buckley amendment.
 It is a federal law designed to protect the privacy of educational records, to establish the right of students to inspect and review their educational records and to provide guidelines for the correction of inaccurate and misleading data through informal and formal hearings.

 FERPA allows the release of specified items but does not require it.
 Items that may be released are called directory information.
 The Alamo Colleges District has classified these items as directory information: student’s name, dates of attendance, major, classification, enrollment status (full-time or part-time), previous institution(s) attended, degree(s) awarded, academic honors/awards.

 Students may place a directory hold on any or all of this information by completing the "Withholding of Information Form

 " and turning it into the Admissions Office, Room 216, Fletcher Administration Center.
 After this information is entered into the system the student's information will be blocked.
 Student information may not be released without a signed "FERPA Consent Form

 Items that can never be identified as directory information are a student’s social security number or institutional identification number, address, telephone number, date of birth, race/ethnicity, citizenship, nationality, gender, grades, grade point average, or class schedule.

 A student educational record is any record with certain exceptions, maintained by an institution that is directly related to a student or students.
 This record can contain a student’s name, or students’ name, or information from which an individual student, can be personally (individually) identified.
 These records include files, documents, and materials in whatever medium (handwriting, print, monitor screen, tapes, disks, film, microfilm, microfiche, or notes) that contain information directly related to students and from which students can be personally identified.